Eileen Basker Memorial Prize

 The Society for Medical Anthropology welcomes nominations for the Eileen Basker Memorial Prize, awarded annually for a significant contribution to scholarship on gender and health by a scholar (or scholars) from any discipline or nation for a specific book, article, film, or exceptional PhD thesis produced within the preceding three years.
 The Prize is awarded to the work judged to be the most courageous, significant, and potentially influential contribution to this area of scholarship.
 Winners receive a $2000 cash award and are recognized at the SMA Awards Ceremony during the AAA Annual Meeting.

 Nominations are invited from one or more scholars familiar with the designated work in the form of a letter indicating its impact on the field.
 Self-nomination by authors, and nomination by presses/publishers, are not permitted.
 Publishers of nominated books are expected to supply three copies of the relevant work to the Prize Committee Inquiries should be sent to the chair of the Basker Prize Committee, Adeola Oni-Orisan at aoniorisan@ucdavis.edu.
-Please contact her before forwarding copies of books or dissertations (print copies required) so that she may provide mailing addresses for all committee members.
+Please contact us before forwarding copies of books or dissertations (print copies required) so that we may provide mailing addresses for all committee members.
+Do not hesitate to contact us if you are experiencing any trouble with making physical copies of books or dissertations available to the committee.
 All materials must be received by the July 1st deadline.

 The winners of the Basker Prize are as follows: